Frequently Asked Questions

 Who is eligible to apply to the Certificate Program?

-The program is open to both post-bac students who wish to acquire specialized training to meet current or future job requirements in GIS, and working professionals from the private and public sectors with an undergraduate degree in any area, who wish to acquire technical expertise.
+The program is open to both post-baccalaureate students who wish to meet current or future job requirements in GIS and working professionals from the private and public sectors who wish to acquire technical expertise.
 Students who have earned a bachelor's degree with a GPA of 3.0 or higher in the last 60 units are encouraged to apply.
-Postbac students should supply all transcripts.

 When are the classes offered?
 Do I attend on-campus classes, or are they offered online?

-This program is conducted completely online, offering convenience and flexibility for those employed full-time but interested in career advancement, as well as students wishing to continue their education at the graduate level.
+This program is conducted completely online, offering convenience and flexibility for those employed full-time, as well as students wishing to continue their education at the graduate level.
 No on-campus class meetings are required.
 The next cohort begins in August, 2020.
 The deadline to apply for the Fall 2020 GIS program is August 1st, 2020.
 How to Apply.